Art-Sells/HPM/HPMCodeBase/MASS/MASSCodeBase/CBBTC-USDC/readme.md

 ---

-## 3. Fee-Free Route Discovery
+## 3. Tick Route Discovery

-The system determines whether a fee-free route exists by:
+The system determines whether a tick route exists by:

 1. Fetching the current tick and liquidity from the target pool.
 2. Identifying a set of 3 consecutive ticks within the pool’s tick spacing.